rimzzlabs/rimzzlabs/README.md

 <br />

-> Too long to pronounce my name? you can use my first or my last name to say hi, for example: `Hi Rizki` or `Hi Citra`.

-I love to explore new things about web development-related topics, user experience, frontend architecture, and user accessibillity.
+I love to explore new things about web development-related topics, frontend architecture, and user accessibillity, well you can call it Frontend Development.
+Very interested in optimizing performance for the best user experience on the web and Android Development.

 - 🎨 I'm focusing on **Frontend Technologies**
 - 👀 I'm interested with **Kotlin**
 - ⚡ Fun fact **I write code**

+> Too long to pronounce my name? you can use my first or my last name to say hi, for example: `Hi Rizki` or `Hi Citra`.

 <hr />